This course material available in video format. Click to view.

 - Colostomy Care

-- Identify the two basic reasons for performing a colostomy.
+- Discuss the reasons for and functions of a colostomy.